warmcat/sai/READMEs/README-auth.md

 for ES512 algorithm in our case

 ```
-$ sudo ./bin/lws-crypto-jwk -t EC -b512 -vP-521 --alg ES512 > /etc/sai/master/auth.jwk
+$ sudo ./bin/lws-crypto-jwk -t EC -b512 -vP-521 --alg ES512 > /etc/sai/server/auth.jwk
 ```

 ## Defining an authorized user

-Sai-master creates a separate auth database and prepares the table schema in it on startup if not already existing.
-So you using sai-master at all already did most of the work.
+Sai-server creates a separate auth database and prepares the table schema in it on startup if not already existing.
+So you using sai-server at all already did most of the work.

 To create a user that can login via his browser and see and use the UI for the additional actions, currently you can create the user by hand on the server:

 ```
-# sqlite3 /home/srv/sai/sai-master-auth.sqlite3
+# sqlite3 /home/srv/sai/sai-server-auth.sqlite3
 SQLite version 3.32.3 2020-06-18 14:00:33
 Enter ".help" for usage hints.
 sqlite> .schema